csebooks/cybersecurity/content.en/security_architecture_and_engineering/engineering_processes_secure_design_principles/fail_securely.md

 ---
-title: 'Zero Trust'
+title: 'Fail securely'
-weight: 9
+weight: 5
 ---

 # Content Will be Added Soon